Rent Tax Credit

 Your tenancy must be registered with the Residential Tenancy Board (RTB), unless it is a type of tenancy where this is not required, called a licence arrangement.
 This includes where you are sharing with the owner in a rent-a-room or digs arrangement.

-In some cases, only the types of tenancies that must be registered with the RTB are eligible for the credit.
+In some cases, only the types of tenancies that are required to be registered with the RTB are eligible for the credit, so rent-a-room or digs arrangements are not included.
 This applies if:

 • You are related to your landlord or